I’ve never boxed before? Am I too unfit, too uncoordinated, too old to do your fight-style training? 👀

 Is Fight-style training only for the boys?

 I give you a name… Ronda Rousey.
-Sure, she was on the receiving end of a beating or two but at one time she was one of the more popular athletes in the United Fighting Championship (UFC) (the world’s number one Mixed Martial Arts competition).
+Sure, she has been on the receiving end of a beating or two but at one time she was one of the more popular athletes in the United Fighting Championship (UFC) (the world’s number one Mixed Martial Arts competition).
 Mixed Martial Arts was once the sole domain of the male but no longer.

 Stepping outside the cage (or the ring) and away from the high-end of the combat sports, more and more women are participating in boxing and the like.
 Once purely, the domain of the male, boxing and kick-boxing workouts are now enthusiastically embraced across the feminine gym landscape.
 Even Vogue magazine is espousing the hit-and-kick way to fitness.